kyovchev/xarm-bottle-pick-and-place/README.md

 ## Requirements

-The code is tested on Python 3.12.
+The code is tested on Python 3.10 and Python 3.12.
 The following packages `requirements.txt` are required.

+Make sure that PyTorch is installed and can access the GPU correctly.
+You can check that everything work as expected with the Jupyter Notebook located in [./utils/bottle_detector.ipynb](./utils/bottle_detector.ipynb).

 ## Dataset Generation